 Do I really need one?

 If you don’t have a window to help with ventilation and you want to avoid any damage to your property, then most definitely yes.
-All bathrooms in the UK are required to have some type of ventilation, be it purge ventilation, achieved by opening a window, or mechanical, such as extractor fans.
+All bathrooms in the UK have to have some type of ventilation.
+This can be purge ventilation, achieved by opening a window, or mechanical, such as extractor fans.

 However, this might ultimately depend on the type of bathroom you have or plan to have if you’re thinking of a new build.
 For example, only new builds require mechanical ventilation as extractor fans, to meet current building regulations.
 So, make sure you check the Building Regulations Approved Document F to ensure you follow the right rules.
 This will also help you determine the size, length of ducting and position of your fan.

 First of all, the air quality will drastically improve.
 Extractor fans will help refresh the air in your bathroom and get rid of odours and smells.
 They also help with condensation, so if you love your hot showers, then you might want to think about installing an extractor as soon as possible.
 This way, you can keep your paint, wallpaper and furniture looking good for as long as possible, which will also save your budget.
 Plus, these extractors will also help you avoid air pollution and prevent mould and mildew, so your health will benefit from installing an extractor fan in your space, too.

 There are three types of extractors to keep in mind when shopping around for one.
 For example, you can use axial extractor fans if your bathroom is close to an external wall, or has an external wall.
 These are great if the air doesn’t have to travel throughout your home’s vent.

 There’s the centrifugal bathroom fan, which is ideal if you need to move the air a longer distance.
 For instance, in your shower or bath zone, you can opt for an overhead centrifugal fan placed on the ceiling to help with removing moisture and condensation quicker.